This “case” features the Giant Nudibranch (Dendronotus iris to 30 cm long) and the Tube-Dwelling Anemone (Pachycerianthus fimbriatus).

 The Giant Nudibranch’s favourite snack is this anemone species.
+It is not impacted by the anemone’s stinging cells (nematocysts).

 And the battle is on!
 The Giant Nudibranch patrols the sandy ocean plains “looking” for the Tube-Dwelling Anemone.
 When it finds one, it rears up and pounces, mouth parts extended in the hopes of grabbing onto the anemone.
 When the anemone senses the nudibranch’s attack, it withdraws into its tube.